tom472/mediabox/README.md

 It’s OK if apt-get reports that none of these packages are installed.
 2. Install Docker CE: `$ sudo curl -fsSL https://get.docker.com/ | sh`

-Add the current user to the docker group: (This step is shown at the end of the above script - if you did it then you do not have to do it again.)
+Add the current user to the docker group:

 `$ sudo usermod -aG docker $USER`

 Install Docker-Compose

-`$ sudo pip install docker-compose
+`$ sudo pip install docker-compose`

 Adjustment for the the DelugeVPN container